This post may contain affiliate links. Please read our disclosure policy.

 • Lemon: Try to use lemons, if you have lime, you may use lime.

 • Beans: The goal here is to use white beans like cannellini or Great Northern white beans.
-If you have another beans that you perfer using you may switch it out to any other beans.
+If you have another beans that you prefer using you may switch it out to any other beans.

 • Black Olives: Use sliced or whole.
 If you have whole pitted olives, cut them into smaller pieces.